Nicholas Stuart: Books

 His unauthorised biography of Kevin Rudd ("Kevin Rudd - an unauthorised political biography") has been described by Monash University's Senior Lecturer in Economics Nick Economou as "requisite reading for observers of Australian national politics".
 The book has been assessed as a fair, balanced and generally positive treatment of Rudd.

 Within a month of the election of the new Labor government Stuart published another 96,000 word book ("What Goes Up") analysing the last term of the Howard government and identifying the significant factors that resulted in the change of government at the 2007 election.
 This has received similar positive reviews in the Sydney Morning Herald, The Australian, and The Age newspapers.

 Less than one month after the fall of Kevin Rudd Stuart published his third book, "Rudd's Way".
 This book describes reasons why the ALP decided to remove Rudd from the leadership, making him the only successful Labor prime minister never to face re-election.

 Involvement with disability issues

 Stuart has become increasingly involved with disability issues, initially as a Director and later President of the National Brain Injury Foundation of Australia.
 As a result he became an ex-officio Director of Brain Injury Australia between 2011 and 2014.
 In 2013 Stuart was elected as a Director of The House with No Steps, then Australia's second-largest provider of services for people with a disability.

-He is currently editor-in-chief of the website ability.news which is dedicated to providing relevant information about disability issues and the NDIS to the broader community.
+He is currently editor-in-chief of the website abilitynews.org which is dedicated to providing relevant information about disability issues and the NDIS to the broader community.